Improving Multimodal Large Language Models Using Continual Learning: Dataset Preparation

-Corresponding to the datasets used to train LLaVA, we evaluate the model on all corresponding datasets.
-We use the \emph{slim}\footnote{\url{https://github.com/TRI-ML/vlm-evaluation}} versions of all VQAv2, GQA, Text-VQA and RefCOCO datasets for evaluation, as provided within Prismatic-VLMs~\cite{karamcheti2024prismatic}.
+We use the \emph{slim}\footnote{\url{https://github.com/TRI-ML/vlm-evaluation}} versions of all VQAv2, GQA, Text-VQA and RefCOCO datasets for evaluation, as provided within Prismatic-VLMs~\citep{karamcheti2024prismatic}.
 All \emph{slim} versions of the evaluation sets contain \(1024\) examples each, and we use the provided index splits for testing.